-We begin the article by addressing critiques of mainstream responses to climate change that point to the limits of sustainable development as an orienting horizon of social change.
-Following this, we review the decolonial and Indigenous perspectives that inform our diagnosis that the current global system is inherently unsustainable.
-We then consider different possible responses to this diagnosis, and expand upon our own educational response, which centers on interrupting not only denial of the unsustainability of this system but also denial of systemic colonial violence and of our entanglement within a wider socio-ecological metabolism.
-This response emphasizes a collective need to “grow up” (Biesta, 2019) by disinvesting from inherited habits of knowing, being, wanting, and relating, so that other possibilities might emerge.
-Rather than prescribe what this process might look like, however, we offer pedagogical frameworks that can interrupt harmful recurring patterns and invite a visceral sense of responsibility.
-Through learning to grow up, we might also learn to “show up” differently to do the work that is needed in the face of numerous overlapping global challenges.
+We begin the article by offering a brief overview of critiques of mainstream responses to climate change that point to the limits of sustainable development as an orienting horizon of social change.
+Following this, we review a couple of decolonial and Indigenous analytical practices that inform our diagnosis that the current global system is inherently violent and unsustainable.
+We then expand upon our educational response, which centers on interrupting not only the denial of the unsustainability of this system but also the denial of systemic colonial violence and of our entanglement within a wider socio-ecological metabolism (Authors, 2020).
+This response emphasizes the unconscious dimensions of modern-colonial modes of existence that lead to irresponsible choices.
+It issues an invitation for sobriety and maturity that is resonant with Biesta’s invitation to “grow up” (Biesta, 2019) as disinvestment from modes of being that either consume or withdraw from the world.
+Rather than prescribe what this process might look like, however, we offer two pedagogical frameworks that may support the interruption of harmful recurring patterns and that invite a visceral sense of responsibility “before will” (Spivak, 2004).
+Through learning to grow up, we might also learn to “show up” differently to do the collective work that is needed in the face of numerous overlapping global challenges.

 The limits of the “sustainable development” paradigm